 II.
 Presentation Procedures & Guidance P1.
 Alternate Formats a.
-Large-print Version (Instructions provided within kits.) b.
+Large-Print Version (Instructions provided within kits.) b.
 Contracted Braille Version (Instructions provided within kits.) c.
-Large-print through Online Testing Client The Test Administrator must transcribe student answers verbatim into the standard answer document/test book that was provided in the large-print (paper/pencil) or Braille kit.
+Large-print through Online Testing Client (Vector-based Magnification) The Test Administrator must transcribe student answers verbatim into the standard answer document/test book that was provided in the large-print (paper/pencil) or Braille kit.
 Braille test formats will be provided on paper using contracted Braille and Nemeth code for numbers and formulas.
 Large print formats may be configured in the online testing client for certain assessments.
 P2.
 Reverse Color Contrast Students who have a visual impairment may require this to access the computer screen.
 This accommodation option must be selected in the online testing client student profile.
 P3.
-Use of assistive technology (AT) devices or supports: e.g., color overlays, magnifier, pencil grips, auditory amplification devices, noise buffers, slant board, wedge for positioning.
+Use of assistive technology (AT) devices or supports: e.g., color overlays, magnifier, pencil grips, auditory amplification devices, noise buffers, slant board, wedge for positioning, and multiplication table/chart.
 The specific device or support should be specified in the IEP/504 Plan, be routinely used by the student, and not alter the construct being measured.
 (S1, S2, or S4) may be appropriate for this accommodation as some AT devices may be distracting to other students.
 P4.
-Text-to-Speech, Human Reader, or Sign Language Interpretation (excludes ELA/Reading tests) Grades 3-8 & EOI Math, Grades 5, 8, & EOI Science, Grades 5, 7, 8, & EOI Social Studies, and Grades 5/8 Writing tests are the only subjects included in this accommodation. a.
+Text-to-Speech, Human Reader, or Sign Language Interpretation P4 applies to Math, Science, US History, and Grades 5, 8, and 10 ELA writing/constructed response sections only. a.
 Text-to-Speech is built into the online testing client, requires the use of ear phones, and may be administered individually, small groups, or regular setting. b.
-Human Reader reads test directions, test Paper Only tests are read by a Human Reader.
-Test Administrator uses separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
-Small group testing (S2) is required and test forms must be the same. items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+Human Reader reads test directions, test items, and answer choices and must log the test booklet serial number on the Nondisclosure agreement (NDA).
 This is limited to small group or individualized testing. c.
-Sign Language Interpretation may be accomplished by using a separate test booklet in a separate location.
-Online Only tests have built in Text-to-Speech functionality.
-This is the preferred method for providing read aloud to students (S2 is not required, but ear phones are required).
-However, if a human reader is required for the student, then the test must be read from the computer screen verbatim.
-(S1 or S2) is required when utilizing a Human Reader.
-Please refer to the Human Reader directions on pages 13-14.
+Sign Language Interpretation may be Online tests have built in Text-to-Speech functionality (must be selected in online testing client).
+Ear phones are required.
+Students may test with nondisabled peers.
+However, if a Human Reader is required for the student, then the test must be read from the computer screen verbatim.
+(S1 or S2) is required when utilizing a Human Reader for Online Only tests.
+Paper tests (test forms must be the same) are read by a Human Reader.
+Test Administrator uses separate test booklet or reads over a student's shoulder and must log accomplished by using a separate test booklet in a separate location.
+Please refer to the Human Reader directions on pages 13-14. the test booklet serial number on the Nondisclosure agreement (NDA).
+Small group testing (S2: 8-10 maximum) is required and test forms must be the same.
 Students may request items be read more than once.
 P5.
 Use of Secure Braille Note-taker (students with a visual impairment) An electronic note-taker, which may have a Braille or QWERTY-type keyboard, is an adaptive device similar to a PDA.
 This device may have built-in speech output and/or a refreshable Braille display.
 (S1 or S2) must be selected for this accommodation.